aws/aws-cli/awscli/examples/ssm/describe-patch-group-state.rst

 **To get the state of a patch group**

-This example gets the high-level patch compliance summary for patch group ``Production``.
+This example gets the high-level patch compliance summary for a patch group.

 Command::